JPM1978/Project-1/readme.md

 # Yu-Gi-Oh!
 Card Index
-The application is to show the different characters, artifacts and weapons in the game, Genshin Impact.
+The application is to show the different and look up the many different cards in the yugioh universe.
+(Japanese Cards included too)

 ### Technologies Used